domgetter/dare/README.md

     if @x > 600
       @x = 10
     end
+    @y = mouse_y # mouse_y is a helper method which returns the y-position off the mouse
-    #be sure to set the x position to @x in the draw_rect method!
+    #be sure to set the x position to @x and the y position to @y in the draw_rect method!
-    draw_rect(top_left: [@x,0], width: 50, height: 50, color: 'red')
+    draw_rect(top_left: [@x,@y], width: 50, height: 50, color: 'red')
   end

 end
 ```

 Now `rake build`, refresh the browser, and voila!
-You can press the right arrown on your keyboard, and the box will move to the right!
+You can press the right arrow on your keyboard, and the box will move to the right!
+Move your mouse up and down and watch your box rise and fall!

 ### Images and Sound